The3DP/VariO/README.md

-# VariO
+##
-A software platform designed to collect data and process that data according to its use.
+Vario is a software platform designed to collect data and process that data according to its use.
 ##
 Thank you for understanding the rules and regulations in LICENSE.